davidrihtarsic/Experiental_Learning_of_Robotics/Learning_Activities/pdf/Experiential_Learning_of_Robotics.md

 - summarising of all the costs in the bill
 - robot should turn for **8 times** with 45 degree step to complete full rotation.

-### Do-While Loop
+### While Loop

-`Do-While` loop is used in situations where we can not predict the numbers of repetitions in advanced.
+`While` loop is used in situations where we can not predict the numbers of repetitions in advanced.
 In this case we must state the `condition` that must be met to repeat the code.
 The repetition of the code will be terminated when the `condition` will not hold anymore.
 Typical examples are:

 - read the content to end of file,
 - divide some number by 2 while we can,
 - while no obstacle is in front of the robot it should drive forward

+### Do-While Loop

+The Do-While loop in C++ programming is a control flow statement that executes a block of code at least once and then either repeatedly or until a particular condition is met.
+The condition is evaluated after the execution of the block of code.
+If the condition is true, the block of code is executed again.
+This repeats until the condition becomes false.

+Here are three examples where a do-while loop can be suitable in programming a mobile robot:

+- Navigating a Maze: A do-while loop can be used to control a robot to navigate through a maze by repeating movements (forward, turn left or right) until it finds the exit.
+- Obstacle Avoidance: A do-while loop can be used to program a robot to continuously move in a particular direction until it detects an obstacle, then it changes direction.
+- Searching for a Specific Object: A robot can be programmed using a do-while loop to keep searching in an environment until a particular object is found.
+This can be useful in search and rescue missions, or in a manufacturing setting where a robot is used to find and retrieve specific items.

 ### Task: FOR-NEXT LOOP